erikp9000/cpm-ndos/README.md

   - Copy NIOS.ASM and implement init, smsg and rmsg for specific hardware

   - The network drive is P:.
 Change NDOSDSK in NDOS.ASM to select another drive.

+## NDOS.SPR

+This is the relocatable core of NDOS.
+It should not require any changes to run on CP/M 2.2 systems.

 ### BDOS Function Summary